Thieves steal computers from South African state prosecutors' offices

-JOHANNESBURG Thieves broke into South Africa's state prosecutors' offices early on Monday and made off with two laptop computers, the latest in a series of high-profile burglaries targeting law enforcement bodies.
+JOHANNESBURG (Reuters) - Thieves broke into South Africa's state prosecutors' offices early on Monday and made off with two laptop computers, the latest in a series of high-profile burglaries targeting law enforcement bodies.

 "I can confirm that there was a break-in in the early hours of Monday.
 Two laptops belonging to prosecutors in those offices were stolen," said Luvuyo Mfaku, a spokesman for the National Prosecuting Authority.
 No arrests have been made.